Bulgaria says it is suffering from EU sanctions on Russia

-Boiko Borisov, who leads a minority coalition government, said he hoped the sanctions had “already played their role and relations will be soon normalized”.
+Boiko Borisov, who leads a minority coalition government, said he hoped the sanctions had “already played their role and relations will be soon normalised”.

 “I don’t know how Russia is affected by the sanctions, but Bulgaria is affected severely,” he told a news conference in Brussels.